bigchaindb/bigchaindb/docs/server/source/appendices/firewall-notes.md

 ## Other Ports

 On Linux, you can use commands such as `netstat -tunlp` or `lsof -i` to get a sense of currently open/listening ports and connections, and the associated processes.

-## Cluster-Monitoring Server

-If you set up a [cluster-monitoring server](../clusters-feds/monitoring.html) (running Telegraf, InfluxDB & Grafana), Telegraf will listen on port 8125 for UDP packets from StatsD, and the Grafana web dashboard will use port 3000.
-(Those are the default ports.)